 Got a tween who loves drag queens?
 Then this Tony-winning musical is for you.
 My daughter first saw this show at age 8 and loved it so much, she insisted on going again this year.
 She's always raving about it—especially the costumes and shoes.
 Inspired by the film of the same name, it's about two very different men, a wannabe yuppie and an outrageous drag queen, who end up collaborating on a line of snazzy footwear.
-This crowd-pleaser touches on homophobia, losing loved ones and gay rights.
+This crowd-pleaser touches on homophobia, losing loved ones, and gay rights.
 As long as your child is mature enough to understand those subjects, Kinky Boots is totally kid-friendly with a positive message ("just be who you wanna be"), and awesome songs by '80s icon Cyndi Lauper.